 As a high school student, I certainly lacked the knowledge on how to accomplish this goal.
 I approached my dad and shared my thoughts.
 “Research, listen and learn” was his advice.

 I started researching different types of water contaminants and current water conditions in various places.
-I listened to countless tutorials and learnt the techniques and steps to create the app.
+I listened to countless tutorials on app development and learnt the techniques and steps to create the app.
 Without realizing it, the first prototype of this app was finished in April.

 Throughout this journey, I realized that accessibility to reliable data is crucial, which drives me eager to learn more about data management.